JayBazuzi/Okra/README.md

 Okra is a TDD/BDD testing framework for C++.

+It's optimized for a hybrid TDD/BDD/ATDD/microtest approach.
+I should probably write something about what I mean by that.

+Got an idea or wish?
+Send a pull request.

 ## Design goals:

 - Avoid duplication.
 The names of tests or whatever should only appear in one place.